Skip to content

 alt text

-Rotation logic example 1
+Rotation Logic Example 1

 In this simple example, let's consider a scenario where an agent is configured to alternate between two IP addresses for connection attempts, and it utilizes three different host header names.
 The rotation logic for this setup could be described as follows.